-Revolut mobile trading platform is user-friendly and well-designed.
-You'll get familiar with the platform within a few minutes.
+Revolut's mobile trading platform is user-friendly and well designed.
+You can familiarize yourself with the platform in just a few minutes.

 Login and security

-You can log into Revolut's platform by typing a four-digit password or using the TouchID on compatible devices.
+You can log into Revolut's platform by typing a four-digit passcode, or using TouchID on compatible devices.

-The search functions are good, it is easy to use by typing an asset's name or ticker.
+The platform's search functions are easy to use; simply begin to type an asset's name or ticker to view relevant hits.

-One thing we missed is the categorization.
-It would better if you could filter companies based on their industry, capitalization, price level, etc.
+One thing we missed was categorization.
+It would be great to be able to filter companies based on industry, market capitalization, price level, etc.